Pirelli logo evolution

-“The Italian tyre manufacturer was established in 1872.
-Without clear corporate guidelines on how to use the logo, it appeared in many variations according to what was popular at the time; the logos shown here represent only a small selection.”
+In those early years, without clear corporate guidelines on how to use the logo, it appeared in many variations according to what was popular at the time.

 More on the Pirelli website.